mkim321/Selenium-UI-Test-Ruby/README.md

-# Selenium unit test with Ruby
+# Selenium UI test with Ruby

 Simple unit test using Selenium Web Driver with Ruby